 The research component of a graduate program emphasizes skills in critical thinking, experimental design, and scientific writing.
 Although it is common for students to assist with a variety of research studies during the course of their program, every student must conduct their own project(s), then write and defend a comprehensive thesis describing that research.
 Graduate students work closely with their graduate advisor to design and implement an appropriate research project, then organize and publish the results.
 Most students will present their research at regional or national meetings in their area of expertise.
 The goal of the Graduate Program in the Department of Animal and Food Sciences is to develop animal and food science specialists who are able to succeed in a variety of sophisticated academic, industrial and professional settings.
-Thus, as part of their professional development, graduate students are encouraged to participate in all missions of the Department of Animal and Food Sciences to participate in a meaningful teaching or extension activity.
+Thus, as part of their professional development, graduate students are encouraged to participate in all missions of the Department of Animal and Food Sciences, including teaching and extension.
+All students pursuing a Ph.D. are encouraged by the Department of Animal and Food Sciences to participate in a meaningful teaching or extension activity.
 Throughout their graduate career, students are encouraged to interact with other students and faculty within and outside of their area of interest.